Travel Ideas

 3 ways to save money in Munich

-2. Plan a cultural program for Sunday.
-On this day, admission to many museums in Munich (for example, all three Pinakothek and the Bavarian National Museum) costs only €1 instead of the standard 7-10.
+2. Plan your cultural activities for Sunday.
+On this day, admission to many Munich museums (including all three Pinakotheks and the Bavarian National Museum) costs just €1 instead of the usual €7–10.

 Хочешь путешествовать чаще?